-Visit any financial website that provides stock quotes.
-Type a company’s name or its stock’s ticker symbol into the stock quote text box and click “Get Quote” to bring up the stock’s main quote page.
+Visit any financial website that provides stock quotes and type a company’s name or its stock’s ticker symbol into the stock quote text box.
+Click “Get Quote” to bring up the stock’s main quote page.
 A ticker symbol consists of one or more capital letters that are typically related to the company’s name or business.

-Identify the company’s trailing 12-month EPS, which typically has “TTM” next to it.
+Find the company’s trailing 12-month EPS by looking for its “TTM."
 This EPS is the profit the company has generated for every share of common stock outstanding over the past four quarters.
 For example, assume a company has a trailing 12-month EPS of $2.50.

-Find the stock’s trailing 12-month P/E ratio on the same page.
-In this example, assume the stock has a trailing 12-month P/E ratio of 15.
+You'll find the stock’s trailing 12-month P/E ratio on the same page.
+In the above example, assume the stock has a trailing 12-month P/E ratio of 15.
 This means the market will pay $15 for each dollar of the company’s EPS.

 Multiply the stock’s P/E ratio by its EPS to calculate its actual market value.
-In this example, multiply 15 by $2.50 to get a market price of $37.50.
+In the above example, multiply 15 by $2.50 to get a market price of $37.50.